Dovilyte/gui-testing/automatinis-testavimas.md

 - GUI is what user sees.
 A user does not see the source code.
 The interface is visible to the user.
 Especially the focus is on the design stucture, omages that the are working properly or not.
 - If we have to do GUI testing we first check that the images should be comletely visible in different browsers.
 - Also, the links are available, and the button should work when cliced.
 - Also, if the user resizes the screen, neither images nor content should shrink or crop or overlap.
+What do you check in GUI testing?
+- Check all the GUI elements for size, position, width, lenght and acceptance of characters or numbers.
+- Check you can execute the intended funcionality of the applicationusing GUI.
+- Check error messages are displayed correctly.
+- Check for clear demarcation of different sections on screen.
+- Check font used in application is readable.
+- Check the aligment of the texs is proper.
+- Check the color of the font and warning messages is aesthetically pleasing.
+- Check that the images have good clarity.
+- Check that the images are properly aligned.
+- Check the positioning of GUI elements for different screen resolution.
+GUI testing:
+- Manual based testing.
+- Record and replay - GUI can be done using automation tools.
+- Model based testing.
+A model is a graphical description of systems behavior.